80 % of our products

-Marlene has been working in the commercial department of Daro’s for four years.
+Marlene has been working in the commercial department of Daro’s since 2015.
 She is a very happy woman, who smiles and laughs the whole time.
 She is very fascinated by the handiwork of her colleagues and loves seeing a sketch “come to life” before her eyes.
 It’s very fulfilling to her to witness the process.
 She is grateful that Daro’s and Closed have a truly fruitful relationship, as both sides try to understand and respect each other’s way of working.

 Rosa’s tasks at Daro’s include the final control, cleaning and packing.
 She loves variety.
 This is why she loves working on Closed bags, since there are many different styles in many different colours instead of huge quantities of the same bag.
 She has an eye for detail and always makes sure that every bag looks perfect before it’s wrapped and sent to Closed.
 Rosa loves going to concerts and is currently dreaming of seeing Madonna.
 She also loves going to the theatre and recommends Teatro Sá Da Bandeira.